Esri/arcgis-maps-sdk-java-samples/display_information/update-graphics/README.md

 1. Capture clicks on the `MapView` by using `.setOnMouseClicked()`.
 Then use the event to create a `Point` from the clicked location.
 2. Identify the clicked graphics using `MapView.identifyGraphicsOverlayAsync(graphicsOverlay, pointClicked, tolerance, max results)`.
 3. To select a clicked graphics, iterate through the list of graphics returned by the identification method, and set each graphic's selection property to `true`.
-4. To update a graphic's location, capture drags on the `MapView` using `.setOnMouseDragged()`, and use `Graphic.setGeometry(point)` to modify the graphic's geometry from the dragged location.
+4. To update a graphic's location, capture drags on the mapview using `.setOnMouseDragged()`, and use `Graphic.setGeometry(point)` to modify the graphic's geometry from the dragged location.
 5. To update a graphic's attribute, get the attributes of the selected graphic and set the `DESCRIPTION` key with the desired string value using `Graphic.getAttributes().put("DESCRIPTION",)`.
 6. To update graphic's symbol simply assign that symbol to the selected graphic using `Graphic.setSymbol(SimpleMarkerSymbol)`.